fuzzymannerz/lighttpd-Link/README.md

 ```bash
 lighttpd -f /home/steam/http/serve.conf
 ```

+Note: You may first need to `chmod +x /usr/local/sbin/lighttpd`

 It will now run as a background process until stopped or until the Steam Link is turned off.
 ### To Stop:
 ```bash